Cartoon character exhausted at a cluttered office desk with a glowing exit door - illustration for I hate my job guide

 Probably not.
 Most new-job regret resolves by month 5 once the role stops feeling foreign.
 Wait until month 6 before deciding.

-The exception: if any 2 of these are true, start looking now — the role was misrepresented at offer, your manager is the actual problem, or the work itself isn't what you were hired to do.
+The exception: if any 2 of these are true, start looking now.
+Those two are the role being misrepresented at offer, your manager being the actual problem, or the work itself not matching what you were hired to do.
 Under 12 months on the resume is where the job-hopper signal starts to compound.

 Three tactics.
 An Escape Folder you update weekly.
 A finish-line date on your calendar, even without an offer.
 A hard cap on uncompensated hours.
 Everything else (gratitude journals, breathwork) helps after these three, not before.